varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

 This can be overly conservative.
 A lot of sites use Google Analytics (GA) to analyze their traffic.
 GA sets a cookie to track you.
-This cookie is used by the client side java script and is therefore of no interest to the server.
+This cookie is used by the client side javascript and is therefore of no interest to the server.

 For a lot of web application it makes sense to completely disregard the